webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 [[Image:svg_overview_eyeball_fill.png]]

-The '''circle''' tag's '''fill''' attribute references the '''id''' of the '''radialGradient'''.
-The various nested '''stop''' tags define fairly abrupt gradations from the center to the edge&mdash;from black to blue and then to white&mdash;followed by a more gradual transition to pink around the edge of the circle.
+The '''circle''' tag's '''fill''' attribute uses CSS's '''url()''' syntax to reference the '''id''' of the '''radialGradient''' tag.
+Its nested '''stop''' tags define fairly abrupt gradations from the center to the edge&mdash;from black to blue and then to white&mdash;followed by a much more gradual transition to pink around the edge of the circle.

+SVG gradients work similarly to CSS gradients available for HTML content, but CSS gradients are only available via the
+'''background-image''' property, which doesn't apply to SVG.

 ==Referencing graphics==

 The circle is much larger than the actual eyeball, because we want it to float behind a pair of eyelids.
-Before you build them, however, you should stash away the graphic components you've already defined.
+But before you build them, you should stash away the graphic components you've already defined.
 Add a
 '''defs''' region to the '''svg''':